What a genius idea! This homemade foaming hand soap is super easy to make and will save you money by making your soap last longer!

 I just re-purposed one that I had bought with foaming soap in it, but you can also buy empty foaming soap dispensers as well.

 Almost every kind of hand soap that I have used has worked for this, although I have discovered that some seem to mix up better than others.
 I typically use the Softsoap brand but have also used Melaleuca, Mrs. Meyers and Bath and Body Works.
-The Melaluca and Mrs. Myers worked the best but I often don’t spend the money for that kind of soap.
+The Melaluca and Mrs. Myers worked the best but I often don’t spend the money on that kind of soap.

 2. Slowly fill almost to the top with warm water.